On-Page Above the Fold content SEO

 Informational pages

-It's best to include the Lead-In, Summary, LEDE or key points (like a TLDR) above-the-fold, where people can see it right away without scrolling.
+It's best to include the Lead-In, Summary, LEDE or key points (like a TLDR) above-the-fold content, where people can see it right away without scrolling.
 Keep in mind that only about 5% of searches currently get Google's AI-generated summaries, and less than 4% qualify for featured snippets.

 FAQs are a clear user intent signal provided to Google.
 If the intent of the page is to answer a question, the question should appear above-the-fold, and may be the headline of the page.